 Ok.
 But how do you get out of that comfort zone?
 When do I know I am at the edge and I am about to get out of it?

 Did you ever fake an injury to get out of a workout because you were too tired or not feeling it?

 Did you ever do only 7 reps out of 10 in the weight room because it was too hard?
 Or do reps with less weight, even though you know very well you could do with more?

-In order to get out of that comfort zone, is that when things get tough, you have to push through.
+To get out of that comfort zone is that when things get tough, you have to push through.
 Get in that extra lap, do one more rep, start taking risks, set new goals, and crush them!
 And as you do that, with time, you will see how things that seemed hard to you, now are easy.
 Why?
 Because as you grow, you also expand your comfort zone.
 So when this happens, it is time to set new milestones and crush them as well.
 This can be a neverending cycle that will help you get better as a basketball player, and build the best version of yourself.
-Why do all of this?
+Why do all this?
 Because at the end of your career, when all is said and done, you do not want to have any regrets.

 This was something that has been on my mind today as I was working out.
 I hope it inspired you to take action and get out of that comfort zone!

 I wish you good luck in everything that you do, and if you have any questions, please do not hesitate to contact me.